 Chest x-ray findings generally cannot distinguish one type of infection from another, although the following findings are suggestive:

 Multilobar infiltrates suggest S. pneumoniae or Legionella pneumophila infection.

-Interstitial pneumonia (on chest x-ray, appearing as increased interstial markings, subpleural reticular opacities that increase from the apex to the bases of the lungs, and peripheral honeycombing) suggests viral or mycoplasmal etiology.
+Interstitial pneumonia (on chest x-ray, appearing as increased interstitial markings and subpleural reticular opacities that increase from the apex to the bases of the lungs) suggests viral or mycoplasmal etiology.

-Cavitating pneumonia suggests S. aureus or a fungal or mycoplasmal etiology.
+Cavitating pneumonia suggests S. aureus or a fungal or mycobacterial etiology.

 Blood cultures, which are often obtained in patients hospitalized for pneumonia, can identify causative bacterial pathogens if bacteremia is present.
 About 12% of all patients hospitalized with pneumonia have bacteremia; S. pneumoniae accounts for two thirds of these cases.

 Sputum testing can include Gram stain and culture for identification of the pathogen, but the value of these tests is uncertain because specimens often are contaminated with oral flora and overall diagnostic yield is low.
 Regardless, identification of a bacterial pathogen in sputum cultures allows for susceptibility testing.
 Obtaining sputum samples also allows for testing for viral pathogens via direct fluorescence antibody testing or polymerase chain reaction (PCR), but caution needs to be exercised in interpretation because 15% of healthy adults carry a respiratory virus or potential bacterial pathogen.
 In patients whose condition is deteriorating and in those unresponsive to broad-spectrum antibiotics, sputum should be tested with mycobacterial and fungal stains and cultures.